Fault-Tolerant Information Processing with Quantum Weak Measurement

 \section{Abstract}

 Noise is an important factor that influences the reliability of information acquisition, transmission, processing, and storage.
-In order to suppress the inevitable noise effects, a fault-tolerant information processing approach via quantum weak measurement is proposed, where pairwise orthogonal postselected measurement bases with various tiny angles and optimal compositions of measured results are chosen as a decoding rule.
-The signal to be protected can be retrieved with a minimal distortion after having been transmitted through a noisy channel.
-Demonstrated by typical examples of encoding signal on two-level superposition state or Einstein-Podolsky-Rossen state transmitted through random telegraph noise and decoherence noises channel, the mean squared error distortion may be close to $0$ and the fault-tolerant capability could reach $1$ with finite quantum resources.
-To verify the availability of the proposed approach, classic coherent light and quantum coherent state are used for encoding information in the experiment.
-Potentially, the proposed approach may provide a solution for suppressing noise effects in long-distance quantum communication, high-sensitivity quantum sensing, and accurate quantum computation.
+Inspired by quantum weak measurement, we propose a fault-tolerant information processing approach to suppress inevitable noise effects.
+The approach employs pairwise orthogonal postselection bases with various small angles, and optimizes the composition of measurement outcomes as a decoding rule.
+Signals to be protected can be retrieved with minimal distortion after transmission through a noisy channel.
+Demonstrations using two-level superposition states and Einstein-Podolsky-Rosen states transmitted through decoherence noise channels show that the mean squared error distortion can approach zero, and fault-tolerant capability can reach unity with finite quantum resources.
+To experimentally verify the availability, classical coherent light and coherent state are used for encoding information.
+The approach potentially offers a solution for suppressing noise in long-distance quantum communication, high-sensitivity quantum sensing, and precise quantum computation.